 Creative.
 Compassionate.
 Intuitive.

-Maya joined Blue Beyond as an intern in the summer of 2015.
-She supports our marketing team (with social media content and illustration creation) and has supported client work as well.
+Maya joined Blue Beyond in the summer of 2015 as an intern and began full time in the summer of 2017.
+She supports our marketing team (with social media content and illustration creation) and supports creative client work as well.
 Maya graduated from Occidental College with a B.A. in Studio Arts and a minor in Sociology.
 Maya spent 4 semesters working as a fundraiser for her university, during which she gained important skills in communication, finding common ground with others, and asking good questions.
 Maya is most complimented on her creativity, artistic talent, and the way she makes big ideas accessible through engaging imagery.

 What skills and expertise do you bring to the team?

-I have had the unique opportunity to be interning with Blue Beyond while I continue to go to school at Occidental College.
-At school, I am studying Studio Art, which means I spend much of my days learning and practicing how to portray my ideas, thoughts and feelings through sculpture, painting, and drawing.
-It has been an invigorating challenge to apply my artistic skills to the business consulting world.
-Thus far, I have done so by working on creative video projects for clients, learning and practicing the unique art of graphic recording and facilitation, and collaborating with our marketing team.
+As a recent college graduate, I am still drawing on many of the skills I learned through my classes and the genuine excitement to learn that drove me as a student.
+At school, I studied Studio Art, which meant I spent much of my undergraduate career learning and practicing how to portray my ideas, thoughts, and feelings through sculpture, painting, drawing, and performance.
+Since being with Blue Beyond, it has been an invigorating challenge to apply my creative and artistic skills to the business consulting world.
+Thus far, I have done so by working on creative illustration and video projects for internal marketing and for clients, by learning and practicing the unique art of graphic recording and facilitation, and constantly collaborating with team members to tap into a group genius that is bigger than myself.

 What do you find most rewarding about your work?